- Category: Blueprints

 - Open project and you should see a FastStylizedProceduralSky package with the following content:

 - Drag & Drop BP_FastStylizedProceduralSky on your scene.
 (Remember to remove the old sky that you used before on your scene you don’t need this anymore)

-- Select FastStylizedProceduralSky blueprint that you just put on the scene and set up lights in external tab:
+- Select FastStylizedProceduralSky blueprint that you just put on the scene and set up lights in the external tab:

 Actors Sun Light External directional light used for lighting from the sun.
-The system will automatically change the direction and color of this light during time update.
+The system will automatically change the direction and color of this light during the time update.
 Moon Light External directional light used for lighting from the moon.
-The system will automatically change the direction and color of this light during time update.
+The system will automatically change the direction and color of this light during the time update.
 Sky Light External skylight used for global lighting on the scene.
 System recapture during the update.
 The frequency of recapture can be changed by.
 Height Fog External fog used for cover the scene by fog.
 System changes the color of fog based on time of day.

 - Press play and enjoy the show.

 Remember!
 Only movable light can be changed by Fast Stylized Procedural Sky.

 Remember!
 Enable dynamic lighting (no lightmaps) in projects settings to fully exploit the abilities of the time of day cycle.